pwang009/jmeterInContainer/README.md

    docker run --rm --name ${NAME} -u 1000:1000 -i -v ${PWD}:${PWD} -w ${PWD} ${IMAGE} $@

-   If the -u switch is left out, files created in the Report folder is going to be owned by root, which causes an issue on deletion to the subsequent runs.
+   If the -u switch is left out, files created in the Report folder is going to be owned by root, which causes an issue on deletion in the subsequent runs.
 This changes has been validated in the ubuntu 20.04 in WSL 2 on Windows 10 machine
 2. Another test example added in the test/lbh folder to test restful api The use case is that assuming you have restful api in 2 different environments, prod and qa.
 You want to run perf